Who we are and why we set up our business

 Having progressed so far in the industry I wanted to be able to offer more.
 So my Husband and I decided to open our shop within the community where we live and where we raise our children.
 We wanted to be able to offer the John Lewis level of customer care and satisfaction to our customers.
 Since we opened, it has allowed us to be able to dedicate the time to allow my patients to get the most from their hearing aids.
 When somebody hasn't heard sounds for a period of time, where the brain has slowly gone to sleep having not heard sounds that we often take for granted, suddenly introducing hearing aids can result in a harsh experience.
 The sound of keys dropped on a hard floor, or a knife scraped across a plate can be unbearable at first.
 So I take my time to work with my patients to gradually help them acclimatise to the hearing they have missed over the years.
 I never get tired of seeing the look on my patients faces when they come back for their subsequent check ups, and they tell me how they have improved their quality of life.
 But also how their partners and family are no longer deafened by the booming TV or constantly repeating themselves.

 There's one thing however you won't get from us, pressure selling.
 When you have a hearing test with us we will give you best advice and take time to go over your results.
-If the results show you would benefit from a hearing aid then we will discuss your options.
-If you then decide you don’t want to proceed then no problem, we'll contact you once a year to invite you in for your free hearing test so we can monitor your results, and when you're ready to try out hearing aids, we'll be here for you.
+If the results show you would benefit from a hearing aid then we will discuss your options, and our free no obligation trial.
+If you decide you don’t want to proceed then no problem, we'll contact you once a year to invite you in for your free hearing test so we can monitor your results, and when you're ready to try out hearing aids, we'll be here for you.